fluencelabs/registry/example/README.md

         <- res
     ```
     <a id="running-service"></a>
-5. Start client with service: `npm run start`
+5. Start the client with our service: `npm run start`
     ```bash
     ...
     > example@1.0.0 start